mryap/Programming-for-Big-Data-Assignment/README.md

 # WDI-Python
-For Programming for Big Data assignment, I required to carry out a series of analyses of two datasets utilising appropriate programming languages and programming environments.
+For Programming for Big Data assignment, I required to carry out a series of analyses of two datasets utilising RStudio, Python and MapReduce programming.
 For each of the reports, I require to provide the following:
 - a description of the underlying datasets
 - a description of the objective of the analysis